Suxamethonium chloride

-Suxamethonium chloride, also known as suxamethonium or succinylcholine, or simply sux by medical abbreviation, is a medication used to cause short-term paralysis as part of general anesthesia.
+Suxamethonium chloride (brand names Scoline and Sucostrin, among others), also known as suxamethonium or succinylcholine, or simply sux in medical abbreviation, is a medication used to cause short-term paralysis as part of general anesthesia.
 This is done to help with tracheal intubation or electroconvulsive therapy.
 It is administered by injection, either into a vein or into a muscle.
 When used in a vein, onset of action is generally within one minute and effects last for up to 10 minutes.

 Common side effects include low blood pressure, increased saliva production, muscle pain, and rash.
-Serious side effects include malignant hyperthermia and allergic reactions.
+Serious side effects include malignant hyperthermia, hyperkalemia and allergic reactions.
 It is not recommended in people who are at risk of high blood potassium or a history of myopathy.
 Use during pregnancy appears to be safe for the baby.

 Suxamethonium is in the neuromuscular blocker family of medications and is of the depolarizing type.
 It works by blocking the action of acetylcholine on skeletal muscles.
-Side effects of succinylcholine chloride injection include anaphylaxis, hyperkalemia, and malignant hyperthermia.

 Suxamethonium was described as early as 1906 and came into medical use in 1951.
 It is on the World Health Organization's List of Essential Medicines.
 Suxamethonium is available as a generic medication.
-It may colloquially be referred to as "sux".